How to Remove Carpet Stains: Wine, Mud, Pets and Everyday Spills

 Once your carpet is nice and dry, apply the cleaning solution to the dirty area and let it sit for about 10 minutes.
 After that, blot using a clean, dry white cloth or paper towel.
 Repeat until the stain is removed.

-4. Pet Stains (Urine, Feces or Vomit)
+4. Pet Stains (Urine, Faeces or Vomit)

 Cleaning solution: Store-bought enzymatic cleaner